Sammy-T/snow-cms/README.md

 - Create a path in your project where you want the CMS to be accessed.\
   ex. `[my-site]/cms`
   - Create a javascript module and import the CMS css and js.
-  - Create an html file that loads the module and contains an element with an id of `app`.
+  - Create an html file that loads the module and contains a root element with an id of `app`.
 - Create a path named `cms-config` in your project **at the same level** as the previously created `cms` path.\
   ex. `[my-site]/cms-config`
   - Add a `config.yml` and any relevant css, html template, and js files.